7 Hormones That Make You Fat (And What YOU Can Do About It)

 Secreted by the adrenal glands, stress hormones affect hunger signals and weight.
-The most influential stress hormones, as regards setpoint weight, is cortisol.
+The most influential stress hormone, as regards setpoint weight, is cortisol.

 Unfortunately, most people act like they’re in a constant life-and-death struggle.
 They’ve got bills to pay.
 Family responsibilities.
 Work.
 All this stress leads to chronically elevated cortisol levels.
 This causes insulin to also stay elevated, as well as glucose.
 Meanwhile, because of insulin resistance, your cells aren’t getting glucose.
 They’re sending signals they’re starving.
 So…this triggers cravings for sugary, starchy foods.